 - Adding to your retirement savings

-- Managing upcoming income and estate taxes
+- Managing income and estate taxes

-- Helping out loved ones
+- Helping loved ones financially

 - Contributing to a favorite charity